-Few basic invoices include proposal invoices, interim invoices, recurring invoices, past due invoices, and final invoices.
+A few basic invoices include proposal invoices, interim invoices, recurring invoices, past-due invoices, and final invoices.

 1. Proposal Invoice:

 It is an initial proposal made regarding the payments.
-The estimate of the product needed by the buyers is documented using a proposal invoice.
+The buyer’s estimate of the product needed is documented using a proposal invoice.

 2. Interim Invoice

 If a project is too long and divided into different product segments, the interim voice can be used because it is sent weekly or monthly.

 3. Recurring Invoice

-If someone is your regular customer and asks for the same products every time, then you can use the recurring invoice to go through the same documentation process time and again.
+If someone is your regular customer and asks for the same products every time, you can repeatedly use the recurring invoice to go through the same documentation process.

 4. Past due invoices:

-There are separate rules of each company regarding late payments.
-If your client has not paid you yet, you can use past due invoices along with the actual amount, the left out amount, and the interest put on a daily, weekly, or monthly basis.
+There are separate rules for each company regarding late payments.
+If your client has not paid you yet, you can use past-due invoices along with the actual amount, the left-out amount, and the interest put on a daily, weekly, or monthly basis.

 5. Final Invoice:

 This invoice is used at the end of a project.
 When the client needs a complete project and no more products, this invoice can be sued to make the final payment.

 Basic elements of an invoice

-The invoices may vary in their design and formatting, but a few elements must be there on the invoice.
+The invoices may vary in design and formatting, but a few elements must be there.
 Those elements are:

 The header is an essential element of an invoice that differentiates between different businesses or companies.
 It includes the following details: